gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

 ### Examples

 ```
-# Establish an SSH connection to a specific Shoot cluster node
+# Establish an SSH connection to a specific shoot cluster node
 gardenctl ssh my-shoot-node-1

+# Establish an SSH connection to a node of the seed shoot hosting a shoot control plane
+gardenctl ssh my-seed-node-1 --garden my-garden --project my-project --shoot my-shoot --control-plane

 # Establish an SSH connection with custom CIDRs to allow access to the bastion host
 gardenctl ssh my-shoot-node-1 --cidr 10.1.2.3/32

-# Establish an SSH connection to any Shoot cluster node
+# Establish an SSH connection to any shoot cluster node
 # Copy the printed SSH command, replace the 'IP_OR_HOSTNAME' placeholder for the target hostname/IP, and execute the command to connect to the desired node
 gardenctl ssh